kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 [Howard Wilkinson](https://www.ft.com/content/32d47fd8-c18b-11e8-8d55-54197280d3f7)
-was the whistleblower regarding massive scale money laundering at the Estonia branch of Danske Bank, including the [Azerbaijani Laundromat](https://www.occrp.org/en/project/the-azerbaijani-laundromat) case.
+was the whistleblower regarding massive scale money laundering at the Estonia branch of Danske Bank, which included the [Azerbaijani Laundromat](https://www.occrp.org/en/project/the-azerbaijani-laundromat) case.
+Simulation methods are defined in the `aml.py` Python module, based on analysis from known money laundering cases such as what was discovered about Danske Bank.

-We will generate synthetic data to simulate money laundering.
+In this workflow we will generate synthetic data to simulate money laundering.
 We'll use shell companies which were part of real-world fraud network, then generate simulated transactions based on statistical analysis of leaked bank data.
-Simulation methods are defined in the `aml.py` Python module.

 First we extract the shell companies from a possible fraud ring, then generate synthetic data: